 From Japan.
-Much like Hamamelis x intermedia, though perhaps somewhat more erect and treelike (12 to 20 ft. tall and broad).
-Small, lightly scented yellow flowers in late winter or earliest spring.
-Chief draw is fall foliage in shades of red, purple, and yellow.
+Much like Hamamelis x intermedia, though perhaps somewhat more erect and treelike (12–20 ft. tall and broad).
+Small, lightly scented yellow flowers appear in late winter or earliest spring.
+The chief draw is fall foliage in shades of red, purple, and yellow.

 Group of winter-blooming hybrids between Hamamelis mollis and Hamamelis japonica.
-Big shrubs (12 to 15 ft. high and wide).
-Often grafted; remove any growth originating from below graft.
-Flowers come in late winter or early spring, have classic, powerful, fresh witch hazel fragrance.
+Big shrubs (12–15 ft. high and wide).
+Often grafted; remove any growth originating from below the graft.
+Flowers come in late winter or early spring; have classic, powerful, fresh witch hazel fragrance.

 Native to South Africa.
 Grown for their profuse show of cheerful yellow daisies over a long season.
 Le...

 From northeast Asia Minor.
 Dense spikes of bright blue, urn-shaped flowers top 8-in. stems.
 Folige is ...

 Naturally occurring hybrid from cold, high-elevation regions of Colorado.
 Grows to 1–1 1/2 ft. t...